Current language: English

 The Jewish Cemetery in Berlin's Weißensee district was established in 1880.
 By 1875, the Jewish community in Berlin had grown to count around 65,000 members and it became apparent that the Jewish cemetery on Schönhauser Allee would no longer suffice.
 The Jewish community thus acquired a 100-acre site in Weißensee on which a new burial ground was to be constructied.
 The competition for its design was won by the architect Hugo Licht.

-Just behind the main entrance lies a roundel, in the center of which a stone stands as a memorial for the millions of Jews who were victims of Nazi persecution.
-The names of all the major concentration camps are carved on stone blocks arranged in a circle around the memorial.
-Behind the roundel is the old mourning hall, built in 1880 by Hugo Licht, whose acoustics were praised at the time of its inauguration.
+In the cemetery, which was inaugurated in 1880, there is a roundel accessible from the main entrance, in the middle of which a stone was erected in memory of the millions of Jews who fell victim to National Socialist persecution.
+The names of all the major concentration camps are engraved on the stones, which are arranged in a circle.
+Behind the roundel is the old mourning hall, built in 1880 by Hugo Licht, whose acoustics were already praised at the time of its inauguration.

-South of the site of the new mourning hall is a field of honor for the Jewish soldiers who died in the First World War.
-In its center stands a three-meter high monument made of shell limestone, representing a monumental altar.
-To the right of the main entrance, in a burial ground at the northern corner of the cemetery, is an interment site for some 90 Torah scrolls desecrated during the 1938 pogrom night.
+South of the site of the new mourning hall, which was built in 1910 and destroyed in 1944, there is a field of honor for the Jewish soldiers who died in the First World War.
+In its center stands a three-meter-high monument made of shell limestone, which represents a monumental altar.
+To the right of the main entrance, at the northern corner of the cemetery, there is a burial site for around 90 Torah scrolls desecrated during the pogrom night of 1938.

 Information